-The revised South Lanarkshire Biodiversity Strategy 2018-2022 has been developed and is awaiting final approval from the Executive Committee; it is will be published by the end of 2018.
+The revised South Lanarkshire Biodiversity Strategy 2018-2022 has been approved and published.
 Climate change is identified as a key cross-cutting theme in the draft South Lanarkshire Biodiversity Strategy that affects all ecosystems.
 Issues related to this are identified and addressed where possible.
 Peatland management which benefits carbon sequestration remains a key theme